SUKOHI/Broom/README.md

 Broom
 ====

 A PHP package mainly developed for Laravel to manage option values.
+(This is for Laravel 5+.
+[For Laravel 4.2](https://github.com/SUKOHI/Broom/tree/1.0))

+Installation
+====

+Add this package name in composer.json

+    "require": {
+      "sukohi/broom": "2.*"
+    }

+Execute composer command.

+    composer update

 Usage
 ====